How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 Watch the video to clear your doubts.

 Stropping is the process of polishing a knife’s edge for better performance.
-It is not necessary but you can do it if you want a polished edge.
-I’m using 1-Piece Leather Strop by SHARPAL and would recommend the same.
+It is not necessary but I do it to get a polished edge.
+I’m using 1-Piece Leather Strop by SHARPAL and would recommend the same for you as well.
 It provides effective results under $10 and can be used multiple times.

 Step 1: Apply the compound to the strop surface 2-3 times.

-Step 2: Hold the strop in your left hand and the knife in your right hand at a comfortable position.
+Step 2: Hold the strop in my left hand and the knife in the right hand at a comfortable position.

 Step 3: Place the knife at the bottom of the strop and move it towards you slowly.
-Don’t push the knife down as it’ll damage the edges.
+I don’t push the knife down as it’ll damage the edges.

 Step 4: Turn the other side of the knife from the top and strop slowly towards the bottom.
-Don’t apply too much pressure.
 Using the normal strength will do the job.

 This video explains more about the process.